tran4code/calorieApp_server/docs/DOCUMENTATION.md

 Miltesyones including the new features next group can work on is added to the repo.

+## New sections added to the readme.md
+Contact us part, project's funding, recmmended citation parts are now added.

 ## Documentation Update
 We've revamped the documentation to provide users with clearer and more comprehensive guidance.
 The documentation now includes details on the new features, customization options, and step-by-step guides for an improved overall user experience.